Graceful Tool-Output Truncation: The PARTIAL Signal¶

 The marker is a leading banner — read before the prefix — and names the continuation parameter.
 The agent can act on the prefix immediately, decide whether the remaining bytes matter, and only then issue a second call (Claude Code changelog).

-Authoring Checklist¶
+Authoring checklist¶

 For any tool whose output can grow past a fixed limit: